Lethal Weapon 2

 Lethal Weapon 2 is a 1989 American buddy cop action comedy film directed by Richard Donner, and starring Mel Gibson, Danny Glover, Joe Pesci, Joss Ackland, Derrick O'Connor and Patsy Kensit.
 It is a sequel to the 1987 film Lethal Weapon and the second installment in the Lethal Weapon film series.

-Gibson and Glover respectively reprise their roles as LAPD officers Martin Riggs and Roger Murtaugh, who protect an irritating federal witness (Pesci), while taking on a gang of South African drug dealers hiding behind diplomatic immunity.
+Gibson and Glover respectively reprise their roles as LAPD officers Martin Riggs and Roger Murtaugh, who protect an irritating federal witness (Pesci), while taking on a gang of South African drug smugglers hiding behind diplomatic immunity.

+Lethal Weapon 2 was released by Warner Bros. on July 7, 1989.
 The film was nominated for an Academy Award for Best Sound Editing (for Robert G. Henderson).
-The film received mostly positive reviews and earned more than $227 million worldwide.
-The film is followed by Lethal Weapon 3.
+The film received mostly positive reviews and earned $227 million worldwide.
+The film was followed by Lethal Weapon 3 (1992).

 Plot

 Two years after the events of the first film, LAPD sergeants Martin Riggs and Roger Murtaugh are pursuing unidentified suspects suspected of drug trafficking.
-However, they discover they have been transporting an illegal shipment of gold in the form of Krugerrand coins from the Afrikaner apartheid government of South Africa.
-Later, consul-general Arjen Rudd and security agent Pieter Vorstedt kill Hans, their man who lost the shipment of Krugerrands, and debate how to steer the police away from their activities.
+However, they discover they have been transporting an illegal shipment of gold in the form of Krugerrand coins from the National Party-led government of South Africa.
+Later, consul-general Arjen Rudd and security agent Pieter Vorstedt kill Hans, their associate who lost the shipment of Krugerrands, and debate how to steer the police away from their activities.
 Pieter suggests warning Murtaugh off the investigation, so commits a home invasion on his residence, causing Captain Murphy to reassign Riggs and Murtaugh to protecting an obnoxious federal witness, Leo Getz.

 It soon becomes clear that both cases are related; after an attempt on Leo's life, Riggs and Murtaugh learn of the former's murky past laundering funds for vengeful drug smugglers.
 Leo explains how the laundering works and leads them to the gang, but upon dispatching his would-be assassin and returning with backup they are confronted by Rudd, who invokes diplomatic immunity on behalf of his "associates", leaving the LAPD powerless to take action against them.

-Though instructed to leave the case alone, Riggs begins openly harassing Rudd and romances his secretary, Rika van den Haas, a liberal-minded Afrikaner who despises her boss and his racial philosophy.
+Although instructed to leave the case alone, Riggs begins openly harassing Rudd and romances his secretary, Rika van den Haas, a liberal-minded Afrikaner who despises her employer along with his racial and cultural philosophy.
 Murtaugh enlists Leo's help in creating a scene at the consulate that wins the support of anti-apartheid protesters outside.
-Vorstedt is dispatched to murder all of the officers investigating them while Murtaugh deduces that Rudd is attempting to ship funds from his smuggling ring in the United States to Cape Town via Los Angeles Harbor.
-Two assassins attack Murtaugh at his home, but he kills them both with his contractor's nail gun, though Leo is abducted in the process.
+Vorstedt is dispatched to murder all of the officers investigating them while Murtaugh deduces that Rudd is attempting to ship funds from his smuggling ring in the United States to Cape Town, South Africa via Los Angeles Harbor.
+Two assassins attack Murtaugh at his home, but he kills them both with his contractor's nail gun, and Leo is abducted in the process.